lezernack/FinalProject/README.md

-Just a little something about dogs with pictures.
+Just a little something about dogs; pictures included.